llwt/configs/README.md

     mkdir ~/.config/powerline
     cp -R /usr/local/lib/python2.7/site-packages/powerline/config_files/* ~/.config/powerline

+_make sure you have the status bar visible in your .vimrc `set ls=2`.
+I spent a few hours scratching my head over that one_

-_note the "--user" flag should not be used when python is installed with brew._
+_the "--user" flag should not be used during pip install if python is installed with brew (despite with the docs say)._

 [source(docs)](https://powerline.readthedocs.org/en/latest/installation/osx.html#installation-osx), [source(gh issue)](https://github.com/Lokaltog/powerline/issues/39)